 \textbf{Deduction Beyond Perception} An intriguing observation arises from the performance distribution of the frontier \textit{gpt-5.2-1211-global}.
-Its peak performance is achieved in \textit{Energy Materials} (0.7600) and \textit{Surface Chemical Reactions} (0.7429)---domains that demand rigorous causal reasoning and the synthesis of multi-panel data (e.g., correlating STM topography with local spectroscopy).
-In contrast, its score in \textit{Morphology Analysis} (0.7156) is relatively lower, despite this being a more inherently visual'' task.
-This suggests that the scaling of large multimodal models primarily augments their \textbf{scientific deductive reasoning} rather than their raw visual acuity.
+Its peak performance is achieved in \textit{Energy Materials} (0.7600) and \textit{Surface Chemical Reactions} (0.7429)---fields that demand careful causal reasoning and the synthesis of multi-panel data (e.g., correlating STM topography with local spectroscopy).
+By contrast, its score in \textit{Morphology Analysis} (0.7156) is relatively lower, despite this being a more inherently visual'' task.
+This points to that the scaling of large multimodal models primarily augments their \textbf{scientific deductive reasoning} rather than their raw visual acuity.
 The model is no longer merely recognizing'' a cluster; it is ``calculating'' its structural and chemical implications through an internal physics-aligned logic.

-\textbf{Stability in Frontier Competence} As visualized in Figure 8, the \textit{gpt-5} series exhibits an almost perfect circular'' profile at high radii.
-This represents a state of \textbf{balanced expert capability}, where the model performs consistently across disparate fields, from \textit{Magnetic Materials} (0.7013) to \textit{Electronic Structure} (0.6929).
-In sharp contrast, mid-tier models like \textit{Gemini-2.5-flash} and \textit{qwen3-vl-plus} show significantly spiky'' or restricted envelopes.
-These models frequently collapse in high-abstraction domains like \textit{Defect Engineering}, where identifying an atomic vacancy or a dopant site (scoring as low as 0.2917 for \textit{Gemini-2.5}) requires the model to deduce symmetry-breaking rules from subtle contrast variations---a task that remains a definitive bottleneck for VLMs lacking sufficient reasoning-optimization.
+\textbf{Stability in Frontier Competence} As visualized in Figure~\ref{fig:radar}, the \textit{gpt-5} series shows an almost perfect circular'' profile at high radii.
+This is a state of \textbf{balanced expert capability}, where the model performs consistently across disparate fields, from \textit{Magnetic Materials} (0.7013) to \textit{Electronic Structure} (0.6929).
+By contrast, mid-tier models like \textit{gemini-2.5-flash-image-preview} and \textit{qwen3-vl-plus} show notably spiky'' or restricted envelopes.
+These models frequently collapse in high-abstraction fields like \textit{Defect Engineering}, where identifying an atomic vacancy or a dopant site (scoring as low as 0.2917 for \textit{gemini-2.5-flash-image-preview}) requires the model to deduce symmetry-breaking rules from subtle contrast variations---a task that remains a definitive bottleneck for VLMs lacking sufficient reasoning-optimization.